Departments & Doctors Overview

 Dr. Ryan Taggart completed his undergraduate training with a degree in biology from Haverford College (PA) in 2000.
 After living in Australia for a year, he returned to the U.S. to pursue a career in veterinary medicine.
 Dr. Taggart received his DVM degree from Cornell University in 2005.
 Following graduation, he spent three years in the U.S. Army Veterinary Corps including an overseas tour in Saudi Arabia.

 Dr. Taggart joined VCA Veterinary Care Animal Hospital and Referral Center in Albuquerque, New Mexico in 2012.
-His professional interests include orthopedics and fracture repair, minimally invasive and reconstructive surgery.
+His professional interests include orthopedics and fracture repair, minimally invasive, oncologic and reconstructive surgery.